Demetri Martin: Comedic style

 Martin is known for being an unconventional stand-up comic.
 He uses one-liners and drawings on a "large pad", as well as accompanying his jokes with music on either guitar, harmonica, piano, keyboard, glockenspiel, toy bells, ukulele, or tambourine, sometimes all at once.
 His style is often compared to Mitch Hedberg.
-He has cited comedian Steven Wright as an important influence (both use deadpan one-liners in their acts) as well as The Far Side cartoonist Gary Larson.
+He has cited comedian Steven Wright as an important influence (both use deadpan one-liners in their acts) as well as The Far Side cartoonist Gary Larson and Woody Allen.
 He has submitted cartoons to the New Yorker magazine at its invitation – and had them rejected.

-Martin plays instruments on stage and has music playing in the background of his performances as a way of preventing any editing of his performances to better fit for television.
+Martin plays instruments on stage and has music playing in the background of his performances as a way of preventing editing of his performances to better fit for television.
 However, Martin has also confessed a desire to evolve his comedic style.
 "I love one-liners, I love jokes...but I also want to talk about how I feel.
 I want to talk about below-the-neck stuff.
 It's hard, if that's not where your head goes, it's hard to get comedy out of that...[But] I want to dig deeper, I want to connect in a different way with the audience."